 - We cannot be responsible for damage caused during shipping.

 Update - See Covid-19 Note at Top of Page Affecting Repair Times.

 We are normally able to process an incoming RMA within 3 working days.
 This includes receipt and initial diagnosis.
 You will receive an email or phone call to discuss whatever issues we may have found with the item and at the same time we can provide a timeline and estimate for repair if necessary.

 The actual repair of hub motors, battery packs, and motor controllers is a specialized and time intensive process.
 It will usually take at least 1 week and more often 10-15 days for us to get to the bottom of a technical issue and have an item repaired, retested, and ready to ship back.
 We will keep you informed if the process will take more than 2 weeks.

-No, we always like to work with and support customers who are resourceful enough to fix an issue on their own, and we will provide plenty of tech support over email to guide you through the process.
+- We always like to work with and support customers who are resourceful enough to fix an issue on their own, and we will provide plenty of tech support over email to guide you through the process.

-For non-warranty repair and service work on ebike parts, our standard shop rate is $60/hr, or $90/hr for rush jobs.
+For non-warranty repair and service work on ebike parts, our standard shop rate is $80/hr, or $100/hr for rush jobs.